Want to Remove Your Acne? Read on…

 There are no instant ways to remove any kind of blemish caused by acne.
 There are methods that may get rid of a blemish in 24 to 48 hours.

-The sure-fire way to reduce the redness in a pimple is to go to the dermatologist to get an injection of steroid like prednisone or prednisolone directly into the pimple.
+The sure-fire way to reduce the redness in a pimple is to go to the dermatologist to get an injection of steroids like prednisone or prednisolone directly into the pimple.
 The steroid injection deflates the pimple right away, leaving a red spot on the skin.
 It is easier to conceal a red spot than it is to conceal a red zit, so most people are happy with the results of the process.
 The downside of the procedure is that each injection costs about $100, not covered by insurance, and excess use of steroids can lighten skin tones and make the skin thin.

 The best way to “pop” a blackhead is to apply moisturizer and exfoliant and let it pop on its own.
 Moisturizer loosens the skin around the pore.
 Exfoliation removes dead skin that may be keeping the opening of the pore tight.